Definition of Java NIO

 What is Java NIO?

-In java nio, we can also construct an alternative implementation.
-Java provides the IO system as nio, which is nothing but the new IO.
-It provides multiple ways for working with the standard API of IO.
-It is an alternative to java IO API.
-It provides the channel-based and buffer-oriented approach for the operations of IO.
-As per the introduction of java 7 java nio system is expanded and that is providing enhanced support for file handling.
+In Java nio, we can also construct an alternative implementation.
+Java provides the IO system as nio, nothing but the new IO.
+It offers multiple ways of working with the standard API of IO.
+It is an alternative to Java IO API.
+It gives the channel-based and buffer-oriented approach for the operations of IO.
+As per the introduction of java 7 java nio system is expanded, providing enhanced support for file handling.

 As per the capability of file classes of NIO, this is used in file handling.
-It is developed to allow java developers to implement high speed IO and also we are using the native code that was custom.
-It is moving the activities of time-taking that moving into the drained buffers and back to the OS.
+It was developed to allow Java developers to implement high-speed IO, and also we are using the native code that was custom.
+It moves the time-taking activities into the drained buffers and back to the OS.

 Key Takeaways